npr/metalogger/README.md

       log.loggers();
     ```

+1. level: name of the default theshold logging level.
+If you
+   skip this value or pass `null`, it will default to the value of the environmental variable NODE_LOGGER_LEVEL

-1. Name of the logging level.
-Current list allowed can be retrieved by issuing:
+    Current list of allowed level names can be retrieved by issuing:

     ```
       log.levels();